What are anal fistulas?

 - Skin diseases

-- high consumption of very spicy food
+- High consumption of very spicy foods

-- high daily salt consumption
+- High daily salt consumption

 - Smoking